bch0322/bch0322/README.md

 - Computer vision and Signal processing

 ### Interest
-- CNN based models
+- CNN-based Models
-- Multiple instance learning
+- Multiple Instance Learning
 - Attention
+- Graph Neural Network
+- Reinforcement Learning

 <!--
 **bch0322/bch0322** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.